oldzoomer-gh/tasks/README.md

 Based mainly on Java and Spring technologies.

-Now it's on early development stage.
+Now it's an early development stage.